ralf-boltshauser/knight-42/README.md

 Knowledge Network for Incident Gathering, Hosts, and Tracking

 ## Todos
-- [ ] setup readme
-  - [ ] general infra
-  - [ ] app itself
-  - [ ] uptime checker
-  - [ ] misp api setup

 ## bugs

 ### Bigger Changes
 - [ ] wazuh integration
-- [ ] utc timeline

 ### UX
 - [ ] empty screens with smth like rough.js or smth react-rough-fiber
-- [ ] use proper prioritization everywhere everything should be mission critical etc we don't have time to do everything
-  - [ ] dashboard should show criticality

 ### Testing
-- [ ] try to implement a few use cases that could occur in a SOC environment
 - [ ] do some smart caching or smth
-- [ ] try to overload it and add a shitload of entries etc to see how it looks if you actually use it a lot
-- [ ] agents won't be working in exercise net

 ## Usage